 Kyla Lee is a prominent criminal defence lawyer and impaired driving lawyer in Vancouver BC.
 She is highly-regarded in the realm of impaired driving thanks to her unparalleled string of successes in courts and tribunals.
 Kyla is renowned for her knowledge of the Immediate Roadside Prohibitions.
-She has appeared as counsel in all levels of Court in BC and at the Supreme Court of Canada.
+She has appeared as counsel in all levels of Court in BC and as lead counsel at the Supreme Court of Canada.

 Kyla has extensive, in-depth knowledge of the techniques and devices police use to enforce impaired driving laws.
 She completed the manufacturer’s training program to supervise calibration of the Alco-Sensor FST Approved Screening Device.